vsoch/vsoch.github.io/_posts/2020/2020-02-01-technology-better.md

 Now let's think about music.
 Before the days of your cell phone offering every entry point to any music provider you could imagine, you had to also buy a separate device to listen to music.
-When I was small, I remember having a portable radio that I could play and record casette tapes.
+When I was small, I remember having a portable radio that I could play and record cassette tapes.
 It had a little microphone and I could sing, talk to myself, or otherwise act as a little kid would.

-When technology had progressed beyond casette tapes, there were CDs.
+When technology had progressed beyond cassette tapes, there were CDs.
 I remember having a huge discman (later in high school, a beautiful white device that was made by Sony that was stolen at the high school track) and after that having a ipod, an ipod shuffle, and several derivations of that.
 I remember how my world felt hugely improved when I didn't need to choose a single disc